oracle/graal/sulong/README.md

 While on MacOS most dependencies are provided by Xcode, `cmake` is not included and needs to be installed manually.
 A version for MacOS can be downloaded from the [cmake homepage](https://cmake.org/download/).
+Make sure to put `cmake` on the PATH as well, this is not done automatically by the installer.

 On recent MacOS versions, you may run into a build error like this: